dbolger/dwa140shortcut/README.md

 ![alt text](https://raw.githubusercontent.com/FivePixels/dwa140shortcut/master/DWA140ShortcutScreenshot.png)

 ## About
 This project was written in Swift.
-I've always used USB WiFi with my Hackintosh, and with this, I was required to use these "Drivers" that rig the system to send a connection through the Ethernet port.
-This application creates a menu icon that shows an accurate icon for your current connected state.
-It also contains other options, such as a button to update the status (by restarting the application) and a shortcut to the DWA-140 Preference Pane, as well as the Networks Preference Pane.
+This application was specifically designed for my (USB WiFi) Hackintosh build.
+This menu bar option shows the current connection status (through the icon) and has a few System Preferences shortcuts to expedite getting your machine connected to the internet.